ailncode/af/README.md

     //You can check error in here.
 }
 ```
-3.Reload & Stop your server
+3. Reload & Stop your server

 ```shell
 #Reload